ergon/airlock-minikube-example/README.md

 ## Cleanup

-To delete the deployment example, run one of the following commands:
+To delete the deployment example, run the following command:

 ```console
 kubectl delete -f example/